Black Friday | 25% off online accounting for 6 months!

-Any injuries to workers (including the freelancers and the self-employed) where they are away from work and unable to perform their normal work duties for more than 7 consecutive days (not counting the day of the accident).
+Any injuries to workers (including the freelancers and the self-employed) where they’re away from work and unable to perform their normal work duties for more than seven consecutive days (not counting the day of the accident).

 Injuries to members of the public who are taken from the scene of the accident to a hospital for treatment for that injury.

 Employers and self-employed people must report diagnoses of these diseases, where these are likely to have been caused, or made worse, by their work.

 There are 27 categories of certain near-miss events that must be reported.
 All the details are here, but examples include:

 There are specific categories for dangerous occurrences in mines, quarries, offshore workplaces and railways.
 There are also separate rules for those who distribute, fill, import or supply flammable gas.

 There are also exemptions to RIDDOR where deaths and injuries are a result of medical or dental treatment; or from duties carried out by a member of the armed forces while on duty.

 RIDDOR records can be requested at any time by the HSE or a local authority and must be produced.
 Reporting and recording accidents and deaths is a legal requirement.
 Non-compliance with RIDDOR is a criminal offence and can lead to Employers receiving prosecutions and fines.

 If you are an Employer and need ongoing professional help with any staff/freelance issues, or a Contractor/Freelancer/Employee with a complicated employment related problem, then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need,